AdobeDocs/experience-manager-65.en/help/sites-developing/headless/graphql-api/graphql-api-content-fragments.md

 >[!NOTE]
 >
->* By default paging use the UUID of the repository node representing the fragment for ordering to ensure the order of results is always the same.
+>* By default, paging uses the UUID of the repository node representing the fragment for ordering to ensure the order of results is always the same.
 When `sort` is used, the UUID is implicitly used to ensure a unique sort; even for two items with identical sort keys.
 >
 >* Due to internal technical constraints, performance will degrade if sorting and filtering is applied on nested fields.
 Therefore it is recommended to use filter/sort fields stored at root level.
 This is also the recommended way if you want to query large paginated result sets.